teguharifudin/Realtime-Chat/README.md

 # Realtime Chat

-This is a realtime chat built with Go, Next.js, TypeScript, and JWT auth using PostgreSQL.
+This is a realtime chat built with Go (JWT auth, Websocket), Next.js, and TypeScript using PostgreSQL.

 ## Installation